adon-cloudcannon/landing-page-test/src/collections/ssg-pages/next-js.md

               collaborate to create incredible static sites with React components.
-Developers can leverage their existing React knowledge, and content editors will reap the benefits of CloudCannon’s powerful and intuitive CMS for Nextjs.
+Developers can leverage their existing React knowledge, and content editors will reap the benefits of CloudCannon’s powerful and intuitive CMS for Next.js.
           styles:
             desktop:
               text_alignment: